Driveiei/Final-Machine-Learning-German-Bank/README.md

 # Bank Customers Classification
-This project developes a classification system to predict who should be given credit in the future.
+This project develops a classification system to predict who should be given credit in the future.
 By using many classification methods which method works best as follows.
 - Decision tree
 - Random forest
 - Adaboost